SoumishDas/my-own-os/README.md

 # My-Own-OS

-My-Own-OS is a bootloader and basic kernel made using ASM & C. Anyone can use this repository to understand how a OS works on on a fundamental level and modify it to add functionality or tweak around to grasp how things work.
+My-Own-OS is a bootloader and basic kernel made using ASM & C. Anyone can use this repository to understand how a OS works on a fundamental level and modify it to add functionality or tweak around to grasp how things work.

 The Code is written is a easy to read for format for beginners to understand how a simple OS functions.